AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // Comparator(s), etc to build high level logic. type EntityList []*entity

-// Predicate abstracts filtering condition based on
-// entity
-type Predicate func(* entity) bool
+// Predicate abstracts conditional logic w.r.t an entity type Predicate func(* entity) bool

-// PredicateList is a typed representation of list
+// PredicateList is a typed representation of list of
+// predicates
+//
+// NOTE:
+// Defining a type against this collection enables
-// of predicates
+// building custom operators on top of predicates.
+// For example, **OR**, **AND**, etc operators can be
-type PredicateList []Predicate
+// built on top of predicates. type PredicateList []Predicate

 // All returns true if all the predicate conditions
+// pass successfully against the provided entity
+//
+// NOTE:
+// All represents AND-ing of predicates found in
+// PredicateList
-// pass successfully against the provided entity func (l PredicateList) All(e *entity) bool {
+func (l PredicateList) All(e *entity) bool {
-  if len(l) == 0 {
-    return true
-  }
   for _, p := range l {
     if !p(e) {
       return false